mgonto/restangular/README.md

 #### defaultRequestParams

-You can set default Query parameters to be sent with every request
+You can set default Query parameters to be sent with every request and every method.

+Additionally, if you want to configure request params per method, you can use `requestParams` configuration similar to `$http`.
+For example `RestangularProvider.requestParams.get = {single: true}`.

+Supported method to configure are: remove, get, post, put, common (all)

 #### fullResponse